-I’m a fan of Netflix and a subscriber to the service called Amazon Prime.
-As of this writing, the film Nebraska is available on both services.
+I’m a fan of Netflix.
+As of this writing, the film Nebraska is available on the service.
 This comedy/drama is rather hard to classify, but I enjoyed it very much.
 Perhaps it speaks to my life experiences.
 My father was a widower for a number of years, and as the daughter who lived close by, it was often up to me to take care of his needs.
 And, people of his generation are just different from ours.
 Example: I was handed his wallet while he underwent a medical procedure; the darned thing was two inches thick.
 With nothing else to do while I waited, I thumbed through it.
 There were many scraps of paper, usually with a phone number scrawled upon each of them.
 He had a metal plate replica of his social security card!
 And, there was a “business card” of some executive from the Reader’s Digest Sweepstakes.
 No kidding.

 Okay, you are wondering when I will get around to reviewing Nebraska.
 Here goes: As the film opens, set in Billings, Montana, an elderly gent is walking on the emergency lane of a multilane highway.
 A cop pulls over and asks the gent (ably portrayed by Bruce Dern) where he is going, and he merely points ahead of his position.
 When asked where he came from, he points behind him.
 All the while, he is still walking.
 The next scene has his son, Dave, coming to the police station to pick up his father.
 His father’s destination is Nebraska.
 Why?
 Because he has a letter saying he won a million dollars in a sweepstakes, and the letter has to be returned to an address in Nebraska by a certain date.
 You know, the kind that really exist only to sell magazines.